-Suggested Duration Activity and Description 15 minutes Learners will write and draw a list of vehicles in the water, air and land.
-They will also organize these based on when they think they were invented.
-Learners will write and illustrate the different reasons people would use water vehicles e.g. fishing, navy, transportation, pearl diving etc. 30 minutes Learners will explore the concept of sinking and floating on water bodies.
+Suggested Duration Activity and Description 15 minutes Write and draw a list of vehicles that travel in the water, air and on land.
+Organize these based on when you think they were invented.
+Write and illustrate the different reasons people would use water vehicles e.g. fishing, navy, transportation, pearl diving etc. 30 minutes Explore the concept of sinking and floating on water bodies.
+Fill a tub with water and experiment with a few different objects based on their mass, volume, shape, and material.
+First make a hypothesis (guess) on what will happen with the object, then record the result and state a conclusion.